futuredapp/arkitekt-kmm/docs/docs/Overview/installation.md

 ## Usage

-Now you are all set up, head to the [Usage](docs/UseCases/UseCase.md)
+Now you are all set up, head to the [Usage](docs/UseCases/UseCase.md) section.